 Screen Australia will advise applicants in writing of the success or otherwise of their application.
 Where an application is declined, the applicant will be advised of the reason.
 We aim to make the application process as transparent as possible, but given the volume of applications we receive, we do not have the resources to provide extensive feedback on each project.

 When assessing applications for this program, Screen Australia will take the following criteria into account:

-The strength and distinctiveness of the story and the quality of the writing
+The strength and distinctiveness of the story and the quality of the writing;

 Terms of funding

-The negotiated delivery materials for which the funding was provided.
+Funding recipients must deliver the negotiated delivery materials for which the funding was provided.

 Projects funded under this program may reapply for further development investment once they have fulfilled their delivery requirements.
 Further development investment will be considered in light of the advancement of the screenplay, the development notes, momentum, marketplace attachment, producer’s strategy, and the overall viability of the project.
 Applicants will be required to supply script development notes from the writer and, where appropriate, script editor articulating the plan for the next stage.